 The four-year graduation rate follows a cohort of first-time students in grade 9 through their expected graduation three years later.
 The five-year graduation rate follows the same cohort of students for one additional year.
 The six-year graduation rate follows the same cohort of students for two additional years.
+A graduate is defined as a student who has met all applicable requirements to graduate and has been issued a high school diploma by the school district or charter school.
+Students who graduate by decisions of individual graduation committees (IGCs) are included as graduates.
 A cohort is defined as the group of students who begin grade 9 in Texas public schools for the first time in the same school year plus students who, in the next three school years, enter the Texas public school system in the grade level expected for the cohort.
 Students who transfer out of the Texas public school system over the four, five, or six years for reasons other than graduating, receiving a TxCHSE, or dropping out are removed from the class.

 The four-year, five-year, and six-year graduation rate measures the percentage of graduates in a class.
+A graduate is defined as students who followed the high school graduation plan in place when they began ninth grade until completion.
+Students who graduated by decisions of individual graduation committees (IGCs) are included as graduates.
 The graduation rates are expressed as a percentage rounded to one decimal place.
 For example, 74.875% rounds to 74.9%, not 75%.

-Number of Graduates in the Class Number of Students in the Class (Graduates + Continuers + TxCHSE Recipients + Dropouts)
+Number of Graduates in the Class

+Number of Students in the Class

+(Graduates + Continuers + TxCHSE Recipients + Dropouts)

-The total points and the maximum number of points are reported for the four-year, five-year, and sixyear graduation rate.
+The total points and the maximum number of points are reported for the four-year, five-year, and six-year graduation rate.
 The graduation rate that results in the highest score is used to calculate the graduation rate score.

-Graduation Rate-Example Calculation
+Graduation Rate-Example Calculation from 2024 Accountability